 Analyzing Amazon reviews

-Even keeping these tips in mind it can be hard to spot which reviews are fake and which are real.
+Even with these tips in mind, it can still be hard to spot which reviews are fake and which are real.
 Fortunately, there are a few services that can help to sniff out the imposter feedback.
-Two such services are Fakespot and ReviewMeta which we’ll detail next.

-Fakespot is one of the leading free Amazon review checking services.
-It is easy to download, run and install either on your PC or mobile device.
-You can download the app for free from the Apple Store or Google Play Store.
-Fakespot is also a plugin that runs on Chromium browsers such as Chrome, Edge, or Opera.
+Fakespot is one of the most popular free Amazon review-checking services.
+It’s easy to install as a browser extension on your Mac or PC, and you can download the app for free from the iOS App Store or Google Play.

 To download to your computer: